formkit/docs-content/getting-started/what-is-formkit.md

 Why do I need a full-fledged framework for forms?
 Aren't forms easy?
 Don't UI libraries and frameworks like Vue already solve all the problems?
 No — because forms are their own distinct problem set, they represent their own distinct data trees, and they deserve their own framework.

 The best overview of FormKit is [Justin Schroeder](https://twitter.com/jpschroeder)'s (the primary author of FormKit) 2023 VueConf US talk called "Conquering Forms in Vue".
-The video below starts at 7:45 seconds into the talk — but if you have the time it's worth watching from the beginning.
+The video below starts at ~12 minutes into the talk — but if you have the time it's worth watching from the beginning.

 ::VideoCard
 ---